-Home games are sometimes scheduled to be completed by 5:15 pm so students who take a bus may ride it home.
-If a game is scheduled to still be going at 5:15 pm, the online school calendar will state this and note that students will not make the bus.
-For away games, teams are usually not back to school by 5:15 pm and parents will need to make arrangements to pick up their child either at the game or at school.
+Students will make buses after home games.
+For away games, teams are usually not back to school by 5:15 PM and parents will need to make arrangements to pick up their child either at the game or at school.
 The estimated time for a team's return to the school is on the online calendar.
 With prior arrangement, a student might be dropped off at a point between the game and The Academy.
 For example, a game bus might be able stop at the Big Y in Greenfield on the way back from a game.